I have 12 sites with one.com - very good uptime, free SSL and 1st year free (small setup fee) - Works for me!

 I work for a web directory, and one of my tasks is to find sites and list them in the directory.
 You would be shocked at how many companies – and even governmental sites – do not have secure sites.

-I personally have no problem viewing such sites, but I would never list one in the site due to the warnings that most browsers give.
+I personally have no problem viewing such sites, but I would never list one in the directory due to the warnings that most browsers give.
 It would be suicide, because the the public, for whom we list these sites, would by and large not continue to the sites, and eventually, it reflects badly on our directory.

 I’ve spoken to editors with other directories, and it seems that the majority of them would not list them either.